red rain of Kerala

 Links to historical and mythical accounts

 A study2 by doctoral student Patrick McCafferty, of Queen's University Belfast, suggests the claimed connection between red rain and extraterrestrial life may be consistent with historical accounts linking colored rain to meteor events.
 McCafferty analyzed "80 accounts of red rain, another 20 references to lakes and rivers turning blood-red, and 68 examples of other phenomena such as colored rain, black rain, milk, bricks, or honey falling from the sky."
-Sixty of these events, or 36 percent, "were linked to meteoritic or cometary activity."
+Sixty of these events, or 36%, "were linked to meteoritic or cometary activity."
 However the connection was not always strong.
 Sometimes, "the fall of red rain seems to have occurred after an airburst," as from a meteor bursting apart; other times the phenomenon "is merely recorded in the same year as a stone-fall or the appearance of a comet."
 The events were recorded in times and places as varied as ancient Rome, medieval Ireland, Norman Britain, and nineteenth century California; McCafferty added that tales suggestive of red rain-meteor links also crop up in myth.

 "Without conclusive evidence such as meteoritic dust mixed with red rain, it is difficult to say anything specific about Kerala's red rain," McCafferty wrote.
 But in history, he added, "there appears to be a strong link between some reported events [like it] and meteoritic activity.
 The reported airburst just before the fall of red rain in Kerala fits a familiar pattern, and cannot be dismissed so easily as an unrelated coincidence."